 But Wallace said that was all in the past.
 “We’re trying to go forward,” she said.

 “I know more about this than you do,” Blair told Wallace.
-Besides, it would set a precedent and he didn’t want to do that.
+Besides, it would set a precedent.

 When the proposal came to a vote, Blair questioned whether the board had the legal authority to waive the fees.
 Citing the “equal protection clause” in the U.S. Constitution, he suggested asking Town Counsel to weigh in on the matter.